yoavnir/specs2016/specs/docs/cliswitch.md

 Here's a list of the command-line switches available for *specs*:
 * `--toASCII` -- causes output to be translated into ASCII if it's outside the range.
 Any character that is not ASCII-printable is rendered as a period.
-* `--force-read-input` -- forces specs to read every input line even if none of the spec units use it.
+* `--force-read-input` -- forces **specs** to read records even if none of the spec units reference input records.
 By default they won't.
-Not reading a line is useful for simple specifications such as:
-    `specs @version 1`
-    `specs print "2+2" 1`
+Not reading a line is useful for simple specifications such as: `specs @version 1` or `specs print "2+2" 1`.
 * `--specFile` **filename** or `-f` **filename** -- reads the specification from a file rather than the command line.
 Using files allows you to write some very sophisticated specifications, and to aid readability by using indentation.
 For example, consider the following specification from the CMS Pipelines book.
 That would be unwieldy to write on a single command-line:
 ```